-If you are experiencing VF symptoms, have someone nearby call 911.
+If you’re experiencing VF symptoms, have someone nearby call 911.
 If you suspect someone around you is experiencing VF, call 911.

-Your doctor can use testing to determine if you are at risk for a VF episode.
-Examples include:
+Your doctor can use testing to determine if you’re at risk of a VF episode.
+Examples of tests that are used for diagnosis include:

-This testing can be beneficial in predicting risk, however, during a VF event, a medical provider must make a quick diagnosis.
+This testing can be beneficial in predicting risk.
+However, during a VF event, your doctor must make a quick diagnosis.
 This includes listening to your heart for the presence of a heartbeat.
 Your doctor can also use a cardiac monitor to view your heart rate and rhythm.

-A person experiencing VF will most likely pass out due to blood loss in the body.
-In addition to calling 911 for emergency assistance, delivering cardiopulmonary resuscitation (CPR) or electric shock to the heart can be vital to survival.
+If you’re experiencing VF, you’ll most likely pass out due to blood loss in your body.
+In addition to calling 911 for emergency assistance, CPR, or electric shock to your heart can be vital for your survival.

-If an automated external defibrillator (AED) is available, use this device (which delivers electrical impulses to the heart) when needed.
-These portable devices are often available in shopping malls, airports, hospitals, health clubs, senior centers, and schools.
+If an automated external defibrillator (AED) is available, emergency responders can use this device to deliver electrical impulses to your heart.
+These portable devices are often available in:

 At the Hospital

-When you arrive at the hospital, your physician will monitor your heart rhythm and use imaging scans to determine if there are any blockages in your heart that have led to a heart attack.
-Your doctor may also use medication treatments to minimize irregular heartbeats or to keep the heart pumping harder.
+When you arrive at the hospital, your doctor will monitor your heart rhythm and use imaging scans to determine if there are any blockages in your heart that have led to a heart attack.
+They may also use medication to minimize irregular heartbeats or to keep your heart pumping harder.

-Your doctor may recommend an implantable cardioverter-defibrillator or ICD that monitors your heart rhythms and sends out shocks when necessary to increase or decrease your heart rhythm.
-This is different from an implanted pacemaker machine because a pacemaker constantly fires to maintain a regular rhythm.
+Your doctor may recommend an implantable cardioverter defibrillator (ICD) that monitors your heart rhythms and sends out shocks when necessary to increase or decrease your heart rhythm.
+This is different from an implanted pacemaker, which constantly fires to maintain a regular rhythm.